 Charming Growing Community

-In the early 19th century, very few people lived in Florida, especially the area south of Gainesville.
-The relentless heat and humidity, venomous snakes and uncharted swampland made a comfortable life in central and southern Florida an uncertainty.
+Very few people lived in Florida in the early 19th Century, especially the area south of Gainesville.
+The relentless heat and humidity, venomous snakes and uncharted swamp land made a comfortable life in central and southern Florida an uncertainty.
 A bigger threat to any would-be settlers was the Seminoles, a Native American tribe native to Florida.
 While a few Seminole had left for Oklahoma, some decided to stay in Florida and make life rough for any new settlers who tried to make a living.

 After the Second Seminole War ended in 1842, central and southern Florida seemed ripe for settlement.
-Still, many felt uneasy about the continued Seminole presence in the Everglades and stories were always told about hostile encounters “not far away”.
-So most the early settlements in peninsular Florida were set up as forts, to discourage any Seminole attacks – just in case.
+Still, many felt uneasy about the continued Seminole presence in the Everglades and stories were always told about hostile encounters “not far away.”
+Most the early settlements in peninsular Florida were set up as forts, to discourage any Seminole attacks – just in case.

 In 1850, the first permanent new settlers came to the area near the headwaters of the Peas River or Peace River and established Fort Blount.
 This settlement was somewhat stalled by the American Civil War a decade later, although the Polk County government was established in 1861.
 After the war, in 1867, the county commissioners decided the county seat should named after General Francis Bartow, the first Confederate officer to die in the war, and so, the name of Fort Blount was changed to Bartow.